Kapil Hari Paranjape: Career

 the University of Chicago, University of Paris-Sud and University of Warwick.
 He was appointed as Professor at the Theoretical Statistics and Mathematics Unit of the Indian Statistical Institute, Bangalore.
 He moved to the Institute of Mathematical Sciences, Chennai in 1996.
 Between 2001 and 2009 he held visiting positions at the California Institute of Technology.
 Since 2009 he is a professor of Mathematics at the Indian Institute of Science Education and Research, Mohali.
 He was Clark Way Harrison Visiting Professor in Washington University in St. Louis in 2019.
+He also spent time at the Lodha Mathematical Sciences Institute in 2026.